-Our office Virtual Open Door Hours are: Mondays through Thursdays 10am to 3pm and Fridays 10am to 12pm (noon).
-We are only offering virtual appointments at this time.
+Our office Open Door Hours are: Mondays through Thursdays 10am to 3pm and Fridays 10am to 12pm (noon).
+In-person and virtual appointments are both available at this time.
+Please specify your preference.

 Students interested in making an appointment please e-mail our office at email@example.com from your @uoguelph.ca email account with the following information: